ktappdev/Switch-Power-profile/README.md

 There are currently 3 options in this section.

-Monitor mode enable or disabled – Enable or disables auto switching of power profile.
+Monitor mode enabled or disabled – Enable or disables auto switching of power profile.

 Start up with Windows – This disable or enable auto startup with windows.